tthoeye/tthoeye.github.io/_services/joint-stakeholder-forum2.md

 **LDT4SSC Stakeholder Pitching Time**

-In view of the LDT4SSC open call for pilots, the Stakeholder Forum meeting will allow Stakeholders to introduce themselves to the community in a short pitching session: You can now book your 5-minute slot to present yourself by emailing sophie@oascities.org.
-The slots will be allocated on a first-come-first-served basis.
-You will be able to share the following points:
+In view of the LDT4SSC open call for pilots, the Stakeholder Forum meeting will allow Stakeholders to introduce themselves to the community in a short pitching session.
+Stakeholders will be able to share the following points:

 - Share your use case, if you have any
 - Present your competencies and history with EU projects